 So, in short:

 Dynamic Placement Test content and technical updates, just released

-Road to IELTS computer-delivered IELTS info page, just released
+Road to IELTS for IELTS on computer info page, just released

 Active Reading V11, 1st October

 New Dynamic Placement Test Admin Panel, end of October